Osaka City 大阪市

 4 Qualifying for Financial Assistance with Medical Bills

-In the event that a person with severe disabilities, a child of up to 18 years old from a single-parent family along with his or her parent or caregiver, or a child of up to 18 years old or whose guardian(s) undergoes a medical examination using health insurance, that person can receive aid for a portion of the copayment.
+If people with severe disabilities, children up to 18 years of age, or single-parent families (children up to 18 years of age and their parents) receive medical treatment covered by insurance, they may be able to receive subsidies for part of their medical expenses.
 However, there is an income limit for persons with severe disabilities and single-parent families.
 If you would like to receive aid, please apply at the health and welfare center of the ward in which you live.

 5 Obtaining Refund on Medicine Expenses